MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 ## System backups

 Some backups take place without you having to do anything.
 Backups of production environments with a database and Dynamics 365 applications enabled are retained for up to 28 days.
-By default, backups of production environments that don't have Dynamics 365 applications enabled and other non-production environments are retained for 7 days, but there is an option to extend the retention period beyond 7 days for managed, production environments without Dynamics 365 applications.
+By default, backups of production environments that don't have Dynamics 365 applications enabled and other non-production environments are retained for 7 days, but there's an option to extend the retention period beyond 7 days for managed, production environments without Dynamics 365 applications.

 ### Supported backup duration